elintseeker/Battletech-Solo-Rules/HouseRules.md

 ## Auto-Ejection

 A Mechwarrior will automatically eject when an ammo explosion occurs on its torso and takes 2 pts of damage.

 ---

+## Movement Marker/Dice

+Use two distinct color d6's for movement mod and hexes moved.
+First d6 is the movement mode (walked, ran, jumped) and second d6 for number of hexes moved.

+---

 ## Group Firing and Location Hits*

 Use a distinct 1d6 as a "pilot" die and additional 1d6 (of different size/color) for each weapon.
 Compare the "pilot" die to each weapon die for hits/misses.
 Do the same for location hits.

 *See [Group Fire - DFAWargaming](http://dfawargaming.com/home/dfa-optional-and-house-rules) for explanation and statistics.*